Zervice/pollytalk/src/content/blog/role-conversation-language-acquisition.md

 ### Stress and Language Acquisition

 Interestingly, the right kind of conversation creates an optimal stress level for learning.
-When the stakes are low (as with a supportive conversation partner or AI system like PollyTalk), learners experience mild stress that enhances focus without triggering the anxiety that can block language production.
+When the stakes are low (as with a supportive conversation partner or AI system like PollyTalkie), learners experience mild stress that enhances focus without triggering the anxiety that can block language production.

 Dr. Stephen Krashen's influential "affective filter hypothesis" explains that emotional factors significantly impact language acquisition.
 Conversation in a supportive environment keeps this filter low, allowing for optimal learning.